Krynet-Community/KAI-Compatiblity-layer/README.md

 Krynet.GFX_AUTO
 ```

-The platform backend determines how the selected mode is implemented.
+The active platform backend determines how the selected graphics mode is implemented.

 ---